in-der-kothe/exactly-once-semantics/README.md

 * run the provided python script
 * you should see in the docker output, that the controller now get's an idempotence key.

-check the controller implementation. you will see that it just log out an received idempotence key from the request. the python script will send distinct idemtpotence keys for distinct transactions. but in case of a retry it will send the same idempotence key again.
+Check the controller implementation.
+You will see that it just logs a received idempotence key from the request.
+The python script will send distinct idempotence keys for distinct transactions.
+But in case of a retry, it will send the same idempotence key again.

 Now it is up to you, change the code, that you will execute a payment only once for the same idempotence key.